The call for speaking proposals is open!

 Conference October 18-19

 P.S.R. is a one-of-a-kind conference that brings together the best of the best in privacy and security, with innovative cross-education and stellar networking.
 P.S.R. provides technical solutions to privacy concerns and helps you to see beyond your role so you can excel in your role.

-Your source for European policy debate, multi-level strategic thinking and thought-provoking discussion.
+Your source for European data protection policy debate, multi-level strategic thinking and thought-provoking discussion.
 The Congress delivers thought leadership, a thriving professional community and unrivalled education.

 Active Learning May 1

 The world’s premier privacy and data protection conference focuses on international topics, policy and strategy.
 Recognized as a leading forum for discussion, the Summit features expert speakers and top regulators, and delivers unmatched education and networking opportunities.